 They originated in Germany in the 16th century by Martin Luther during the Reformation.
 The movement started when Martin Luther wrote ninety-five theses against the Catholic Church, denying the Papal authority and part of Catholic doctrines.

 The Protestants believe that the Bible is the “Sola Skriptura”.
 They believe and practice only what is written in the Bible because they believe it’s only through the Bible you have good Communion with God.

 The Catholic Church doesn’t believe or practice only what is in the Bible.
 They also have the Catholic tradition which were passed down from the Apostles of Jesus to this generation.

-The Pentecostal denies the Papal authority and doesn’t believe in the heirarchy of priest.
+The Protestants denies the Papal authority and doesn’t believe in the heirarchy of priest.
 They don’t practice central authority, they believe everyone is equal.

 The Catholic Church sees the Pope as the successor of Peter and the Leader of the church.
 They also have heirarchy of priest in which higher priests have power over the lower priests.

-The Pentecostal Churches practice only two sacraments, the baptism and Eucharist.
+The Protestant Churches practice only two sacraments, the baptism and Eucharist.

 The Catholic Church practices up to seven sacraments.

 The Protestant Churches doesn’t believe in the transubstantiation of the Bread and wine into the body and blood of our Lord Jesus Christ.
 They practice the Eucharist as a symbolic act.
 They also practice open Communion whereby everyone is free to receive the Communion when being shared.

 The Catholics believe that during the consecration, the bread and wine transforms into the body and blood of our Lord Jesus Christ.
 They also practice closed Communion whereby only Catholic faithful who are ready and are in full grace can take the holy Communion.